Rowville - Central

 Rowville - Central is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Rowville - Central, as per the latest Census evaluation, 91.6% of dwellings were houses, with the remaining 8.4% being semi-detached, apartments, or other dwellings.
-This contrasts with Melbourne metro's figures of 83.4% houses and 16.7% other dwellings.
-Home ownership in Rowville - Central stood at 37.9%, with mortgaged dwellings at 42.8% and rented ones at 19.3%.
-The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $425, higher than Melbourne metro's $400.
-Nationally, Rowville - Central's mortgage repayments were higher ($2,000 vs $1,863), and rents were substantially above the national figure of $375.
+Rowville - Central's dwelling structure in the latest Census showed 91.6% houses and 8.4% other dwellings, compared to Melbourne metro's 83.4% houses and 16.7% other dwellings.
+Home ownership in Rowville - Central was higher at 37.9%, with mortgaged dwellings at 42.8% and rented ones at 19.3%.
+The median monthly mortgage repayment was $2,000, matching Melbourne metro's average, while the median weekly rent was $425 compared to Melbourne metro's $400.
+Nationally, Rowville - Central's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing